kadamwhite/civil-footnotes/readme.txt

 = I found a bug, how can I report it? =

-The best way to report a bug is directly to me via [email, Twitter, or App.net](https://defomicron.net/contact).
+The best way to report a bug is to [open an issue on the plugin's GitHub repository](https://github.com/kadamwhite/civil-footnotes/issues/new) explaining your problem.
 You can also start a discussion on the [WordPress support forum](http://wordpress.org/support/plugin/civil-footnotes).

-= Can I make a suggestion for a new feature? =
+= May I suggest a new feature? =

-You can, of course, but no guarantees.
-My website offers a few different ways [to contact me](https://defomicron.net/contact).
+You can, of course, but no guarantees!
+Civil Footnotes is deliberately lightweight and aims to remain so; if you have a suggestion, however, the best way to request a new feature is to open an issue on the project repository as described above in "I found a bug."

-= Licence? =
+= License? =

 This plugin is licensed under [the same license as WordPress](http://wordpress.org/about/license/) itself, the GPLv2 (or later).